Schedule of Fines

 Telephone: Telephone payments (Visa, Master Card, Discover) taken 24 hours/day through Government Payment Services (GPS) There is an additional fee for this service (fee varies with a minimum charge of $10.00.)
 Call 1-888-604-7888 and use the following Pay Location Codes:

 - Code 5189 - Probation Fees

 Online: Online Payments are available 24 hours a day 7 days a week.
 Payments can be made using Visa, MasterCard, and electronic check.
-An Enhanced Access Fee (fee varies with a minimum charge of $2.50) will be added to your payment.
+A Service Fee (fee varies with a minimum charge of $2.50) will be added to your payment.
 Please have your case or ticket number ready.
 Payments can be made for the following:

 Disclaimers: By paying a ticket via this web site, the defendant is admitting responsibility for the ticket and is waiving his/her right to a hearing.
 Once a defendant admits responsibility for a ticket, if applicable for the offense listed on the ticket, an abstract is processed with Secretary of State to assess points on the defendant's driving record.

 Admit Responsibility: I enter my appearance, waive my right to a hearing, and I admit responsibility for the civil infraction alleged on this ticket.
 I understand that there may be points assessed through the Secretary of State, which will appear on my driving record.

 A misdemeanor is considered a minor criminal offense.
 Although it is considered a minor offense, you still have certain rights under the law.
 You have the following rights:

 - To have a trial by jury, where you could call witnesses on your behalf; to see, hear and question all witnesses against you; to be a witness for yourself or to remain silent (and no comment can be made on your refusal to testify); and to be presumed innocent until proven guilty beyond a reasonable doubt.

 - To an attorney appointed at public expense

 IF you are indigent (without money to hire an attorney)